MicahDShackelford/MeKea/README.md

-# Project Name
+# MeKea

-> Project description
+> A segment of an application for presenting and selling furniture.

 ## Demo
 #### My Component